Meet The Team

 As a provider, I have attended multiple programs to assist me in gaining the necessary theory, education, and licensure to provide services to those seeking care.
 While I have the ability to utilize many different ways, and approaches, to implementing these methods of care, most who know me would say I am a very direct provider that is very blunt in my delivery.
 I believe my upbringing in a rural area of the state has definitely created a problem solution focus that comes out in session.
 I typically work best with individuals that are 12-years-old or older; I am trained, and capable, of dealing with a wide range of issues.
 I will give you everything I have to help as long as you are willing to also put in the work that you must in order to achieve your goals.

-Malissa McCulloch, LPC, MS
+Malissa McCulloch, LCPC, MS

 My goal as a counselor is to offer a safe, supportive, and non-judgmental space that supports healing and growth.
 I combine warmth and encouragement with constructive challenges to help clients explore emotions, confront their struggles, process past experiences, and break limiting patterns.
 I hope to foster accountability and self-awareness for my clients, while also recognizing that they are the experts of their own lives.

 I hold a bachelor’s degree in Psychology from Boise State University and a master’s in Clinical Mental Health Counseling from Walden University.
-I am currently licensed as an LPC in Idaho and am working toward my LCPC.
-My professional experience includes roles as a Child Behavior and Development Specialist, Wraparound Facilitator for children in foster care, Victim Advocate, Service Coordinator for adults with developmental disabilities, and research assistant, focusing on the parent-child dynamic.
+I am licensed as an LCPC and am a board-approved supervisor for the state of Idaho.
+My professional experience includes roles as a Child Behavior and Development Specialist, Wraparound Facilitator for children in foster care, Victim Advocate, Service Coordinator for adults with developmental disabilities, and research assistant - focusing on the parent-child dynamic.
 While I primarily work with teens and young adults, I see clients of all ages, using Cognitive Behavioral Therapy and other individualized approaches.
 My specialties include: Anxiety, Depression, Complex PTSD, Integrative Play Therapy, Suicide Prevention, Self-Harm Reduction Strategies, and Personality Disorders.
-In my free time, I enjoy spending time with my kids, watching sunsets, hiking, playing on the water, and listening to live music.

 Counselor

-Jessica Bernal, LPC-Intern, MA
+Jessica Bernal, LPC, MA

-I'm a registered intern currently pursuing my LPC.
 Originally from San Diego, I’ve called Idaho home for the past two years.
 I earned my psychology degree from the University of San Diego in 2019 and recently completed my master’s degree online through Pepperdine University.
 Throughout my studies, I’ve had the opportunity to work with a diverse range of clients, including children, teens, and adults, addressing various mental health concerns.

 While I’m particularly passionate about helping clients navigate divorce—guiding families, couples, and children through smooth transitions—I’m also dedicated to supporting individuals dealing with a variety of mental health challenges, such as adjustment issues, anxiety, emotional dysregulation, communication difficulties, and interpersonal struggles.